 Much like a fine wine or a vintage car, age factors into the quality of a cigar.
 Many premium tobaccos age to achieve a particularly rich or full flavor.
 A good premium cigar will taste better over time, so long as you store it at the right temperature and humidity in a good humidor.

-Unlike cigarette tobacco, which decays over time due to chemicals and other fillers, cigar tobacco can and does age well if stored correctly.
-This is not the case for mass production cigars.
+Unlike cigarette tobacco, which decays over time due to chemicals and other fillers, cigar tobacco can and does age well if stored correctly; This is different for mass-production cigars.
 Tobacco for these cigars doesn’t age.
 Instead, it is picked, bagged, and chopped.
 Then, it becomes the cigar filler.
-The flavor profile takes two things into account: tobacco variety and location grown.
+The flavor profile takes two things into account: tobacco variety and growing location.
 Yet, the other part of the profile is the aging process.
 Not allowing the tobacco to age in machine-pressed cigars leaves a mellower flavor.

 Premium Cigars for a Reason

-The difference between factory-made cigars and real premium cigars may not always be evident at first, but for cigar lovers, the difference is obvious.
-From start to finish premium cigars are simply the best cigars.
-Whether it’s the production, materials, or wrapping, everything is superior in a premium cigar.
+The difference between factory-made and authentic premium cigars may only sometimes be evident.
+Still, for cigar lovers, the difference is noticeable.
+From start to finish, premium cigars are simply the best cigars.
+Everything is superior in a premium cigar, whether it’s the production, materials, or wrapping.